xbcsmith/epr-workshop/09-epr-python/00-intro.md

 ## Overview

 EPR Python is a python client for the Event Provenance Registry server.
+In this section we will walk through the development and usage of the EPR Python client.

 ## Development